 I’ve been struggling with the idea of working in a ministry for the Lord without actually doing a paid job or career.
 I have tried working in the conventional sense before and because of my disability find it close to impossible.
 You see, working has always been a health hazard for me.
-With my schizoaffective disorder, I find the stress exacerbates my symptoms every time and I end up getting worse or end up in the hospital and lose my job anyway.
+With my Major Depressive disorder and psychosis, I find the stress exacerbates my symptoms every time and I end up getting worse or end up in the hospital and lose my job anyway.
 Believe me, I have tried time and time again.
 But that does not mean I am lazy.

 I believe what the bible says in 2 Thessalonians 3:10 “the one who is unwilling to work shall not eat.”
 But what exactly entails “work”?
 Is it simply to gain wealth or compensation?
 I have come to the conclusion “no”.
 So in that sense, if I serve the Lord by spreading His Word and ministering to people who are lost or in need through volunteering my time and effort I feel I am fulfilling this biblical principle.
 All I really desire in this world is to serve God.
 This is the desire of my heart.
 And I am pretty sure it aligns with His will.